Umaibo: What is the Mentai Flavor?

 What is the Mentai Flavor?

-About this flavor, Umaibo’s official website says that Umaibo Mentai is a corn puff stick that recreates the taste of spicy Mentai, and the spicy Mentai is referred to as “Karashi Mentaiko (辛子明太子)” in Japan.
+About this flavor, the official site says that Umaibo Mentai is a puffed corn snack that recreates the taste of Spicy Mentai, which we generally call Karashi Mentaiko (辛子明太子).

 Karashi Mentaiko (辛子明太子)

 Karashi Mentaiko is a specialty of Fukuoka Prefecture.
-It is the roe of walleye (Alaska) pollack (a species of codfish) marinated in a liquid seasoning with red chili pepper.
+It is the roe of walleye (Alaska) pollack (a species of codfish) marinated in a seasoning liquid with red chili pepper.